As an exchange student, where can I find the course catalogue and how do the application procedure is organised?

 More information you can acquire here: http://www.schengenvisainfo.com/

-Where can I stay during my studies at LLU?
+Where can I stay during my studies at LBTU?

-LLU offers comfortable accommodation possibilities in the city centre.
+LBTU offers comfortable accommodation possibilities in the city centre.
 All university facilities are reachable on foot or by bicycle and will take only up to 15 minutes.
-Here you can find more information about the living conditions: http://www.llu.lv/en/accomodation.
+Here you can find more information about the living conditions: https://www.llu.lv/en/accommodation.

-If you are or will be registered as an exchange or full time student at LLU (have submitted all required application documents), we will arrange a dormitory accommodation for you.
-For all incoming students a standard place (bed in shared room (2 persons per room)) is reserved.
-Depending on your needs, it’s possible to stay also alone in the room, but a double price will be adjusted.
+If you are or will be registered as an exchange or full time student at LBTU (have submitted all required application documents), we will arrange a dormitory accommodation for you.
+For all incoming students a standard place (bed in a shared room (2 persons per room) is reserved.
+Depending on your needs, it’s possible to book a room just for yourself, but a double price will be adjusted.

-Do I have to take with me my own bed sheets or towels?
+Do I have to take my own bed sheets and towels?

 No, there is no need to take your own bed sheets or towels with you as Dormitory No.8 ensures that you’ll have bed sheets and towels in your room.

-Do I have to take some cutlery or pots or pans with me?
+Do I have to take some cutlery or pots and pans with me?

 No, you do not need to take any pots or pans or cutlery with you as the Dorm’s kitchen is stocked with these items.

-For your information the Dorm offers an electric iron as well.
-You just have to ask it to the administration staff.
+For your information the Dorm offers an electric iron as well - just ask the administration staff.